Tommy Prince: WWII Awards

-After it was determined that both US and Canadian personnel would be better suited if they were dispersed to units in their own forces, the 1st Special Service Force was disbanded in December 1944.
-After returning to the UK, Prince was summoned to Buckingham Palace on 12 February 1945, where King George VI presented him with his Military Medal.
+After returning to the United Kingdom, Prince was summoned to Buckingham Palace on 12 February 1945, where King George VI presented him with his Military Medal.
 When King George VI made his medal presentations, they would consist of a smile and a handshake, as they did for the other recipients on this occasion.
-However, when the King came to Tommy Prince, he stopped and discussed with Prince his various wartime exploits with the Force for several minutes, and also asked Prince about current conditions on the Brokenhead Reserve.
+However, when the King came to Tommy Prince, he stopped and discussed for several minutes with Prince his various wartime exploits with the Force, and also asked Prince about current conditions on the Brokenhead Reserve.
 Prince would later receive his Silver Star from US Brigadier-General E.F.
 Koenig (on behalf of the American President) on 24 April 1945; he was one of 59 Canadians to receive this award during the war, and one of only three to receive both the Silver Star and Military Medal.